openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 <a name="overview" />
 ## Overview
+Gluster-swift allows GlusterFS to be used as the backend to the object store OpenStack Swift.

-The following guide will get you started quickly with a Gluster for Swift environment on a Fedora or RHEL/CentOS system.
-This guide is a great way to begin using Gluster for Swift, and can be easily deployed on a single virtual machine.
-The final result will be a single Gluster for Swift node running Grizzly-based OpenStack Swift.
+The following guide will get you quickly started with a gluster-swift environment on a Fedora or RHEL/CentOS system.
+This guide is a great way to begin using gluster-swift, and can be easily deployed on a single virtual machine.
+The final result will be a single gluster-swift node.

-> NOTE: In Gluster for Swift, accounts are GlusterFS volumes.
+> NOTE: In Gluster-Swift, accounts must be GlusterFS volumes.

 <a name="system_setup" />
 ## System Setup

 ### Prerequisites on CentOS/RHEL
-On CentOS/RHEL you may need to setup yum to access [EPEL][] repository by running the following command:
+On CentOS/RHEL you will need to setup GlusterFS and EPEL repos.

+#### GlusterFS CentOS/RHEL Repo

 * CentOS